84 State Street, Suite 600

 - Strong mission focus, and

-- Demonstrated ability to solve problems, suggest new ideas, and move tasks forward.
+- An ability to solve problems, suggest new ideas, and move tasks forward.

 Applications will be reviewed and acknowledged as they are received.
-The Planning Office for Urban Affairs seeks to fill this position by early 2021 if not before.
+The Planning Office for Urban Affairs seeks to fill this position early in 2021.

 The Planning Office for Urban Affairs is an Equal Opportunity and Affirmative Action Employer.
 We encourage applications from candidates from diverse backgrounds and cultures.